nataliakozbial/reservation_app/readme.md

-# Docker Symfony Starter Kit
+# Reservation App

-Starter kit is based on [The perfect kit starter for a Symfony 4 project with Docker and PHP 7.2](https://medium.com/@romaricp/the-perfect-kit-starter-for-a-symfony-4-project-with-docker-and-php-7-2-fda447b6bca1).
+University project based on [The perfect kit starter for a Symfony 4 project with Docker and PHP 7.2](https://medium.com/@romaricp/the-perfect-kit-starter-for-a-symfony-4-project-with-docker-and-php-7-2-fda447b6bca1).

 ## What is inside?